 Composition of minerals

-The saturated hydrocarbons include compounds with single bonds:
+Saturated hydrocarbons include compounds with single bonds:

-• alkanes- line connections;
+• alkanes- linear connections;

 • cycloalkanes- cyclic substances.